 Our most popular Ethiopia tour is fully organised by our expert partner who lives in the country and knows it intimately.
-His tailor-made itineraries combine natural and man-made wonders, enriched by the insider knowledge of the local guides he handpicks.
+His tailor made itineraries combine natural and man-made wonders, enriched by the insider knowledge of the local guides.

 Addis Ababa Bahir Dar Blue Nile Falls Gondar Lalibela Rock hewn churches Aksum 2,000-year-old stelae Dorze villages Netch Sar National Park Laka Abaya Jinka Omo Valley markets Mursi and Hamer tribes Yabelo Wildlife Sanctuary Lake Langano Wondo Genet Rift Valley lakes

 £3354 excluding flights

 This trip can be tailor made at a time to suit you and can be adapted to suit your interests, budget and requirements as necessary.
 Minimum 2 people

 Our top tip:

 Travel with an open mind.
 Ethiopia is wonderfully different - but this often means having to leave Western expectations behind!

 Tailor made.
 Min.
 2 people, min. age 5.

 Locally owned where possible.
 Tailored to your preferences and budget.

 Accomm., private transport and transfers, tour leader throughout, local guides for specific activities, driver, listed activities.
 Meals not included.